eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/catalog/catalog.protocol.md

 The [=Catalog Protocol=] reuses properties from the DCAT and ODRL vocabularies with restrictions defined in this specification.
 This is done implicitly by the use of the JSON schemas and JSON-LD-contexts that are part of the [=Dataspace Protocol=].
-Servers _MUST NOT_ process properties that are not part of the schemas.
+Servers _MAY_ process properties that are not part of the schemas.

 ## Message Types